Your Marketing Budget – The Dos and Don’ts of Spending Your MoneyKenneth Nel

 Of course, the next logical question is:

-How Do I Allocate My Digital Marketing Budget?
+How Do I Allocate My Digital Budget?

 This question can also be phrased, “How long is a piece of string.”